coapjs/node-coap/README.md

 them by adding a `req.setOption('Block2', Buffer.of(0x2))` to the output of [request](#request).

-And since v?.?.?, this library supports rudimentry type 1 blockwise transfers, you can trigger them by adding a `req.setOption('Block1', new Buffer([0x2]))` to the options of [request](#request).
+And since v0.25.0, this library supports rudimentry type 1 blockwise transfers, you can trigger them by adding a `req.setOption('Block1', new Buffer([0x2]))` to the options of [request](#request).